sswietoniowski/learning-go/projects/02_reading_list/README.md

 # Reading List

-This is a sample application, that demonstrates how to use web services (REST API) and web applications (HTML, CSS, JS) in Go.
+This sample application demonstrates how to use web services (REST API) and web applications (HTML, CSS, JS) in Go.

 ## Features

-There is only one feature in this application, which is to manage a list of books you want to read.
+There is only one feature in this application: managing a list of books you want to read.

 ## Technologies